bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/github-actions-full-doc.md

 `{owner}/{repo}/{path}/{filename}@{ref}`

 `{ref}` can be a SHA, a release tag, or a branch name.
 Using the commit SHA is the safest for stability and security.
-For more information, see “[Security hardening for GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/security-hardening-for-github-actions#reusing-third-party-workflows).”
+For more information, see "[Security hardening for GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/security-hardening-for-github-actions#reusing-third-party-workflows).”

 ### [](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#example-25)Example